kun99/Tables/README.md

+Commits after the 17th commit are changes made as my own personal project and doesn't need to be taken into account for the project grading.

-# Mobile App Dev Project 1
+# Mobile App Dev Project 1 (up to commit 17 with message - 'added more comments')

 A Tale of Two Tables